sar5430/RizinLayout/README.md

 `File -> Install extension -> + -> builded zip`

-/!\ /!\ Using this plugin with `Use Condensed Layout` option set gives pretty bad results.
+/!\ /!\ Using this plugin with `Use Condensed Layout` option checked gives pretty bad results.
 Just uncheck the option in `Edit -> Tool options -> Graph -> Function Graph`

 ## Example